scheidelg/labyrinth/README.md

 ## Viewing Labyrinth Activity Logs

-You can view the labyrinth activity logs with the following command:
+You can view and follow the labyrinth activity logs with the following command:

 ```
-docker logs -f labyrinth_web_1 2>&1 | grep 'ephi'
+docker logs -f labyrinth_web_1 2>&1 | grep '/ephi'
 ```

 *Note:*